-Helen Hobbs's research is focused on defining genetic factors that influence susceptibility to metabolic disorders and heart disease.
-She has discovered genetic defects that elevate and that lower the levels of cholesterol and triglycerides in blood and in tissues.
-Her work has provided insights into cholesterol and fat metabolism and identified new drug targets for the prevention of atherosclerotic heart disease.
-Recently, she identified a genetic variation that predisposes to fatty liver disease, a burgeoning medical problem.
+Helen Hobbs's research is focused on defining the molecular basis of metabolic disorders and heart diseaae.
+She has used human genetics to identify mutations that cause elevated (or decreased) levels of lipids in tissues, and performed mechanistic studies to define the physiological roles and pathogenic mechanisms of the culprit proteins.
+Her work has provided insights into cholesterol and triglyceride metabolism and identified new drug targets for the prevention of atherosclerotic heart disease.

 Genetic Susceptibility to Fatty Liver Disease